pyhys/minimalmodbus/trunk/doc/develop.rst

 :meth:`._communicate`       Handles raw strings for communication via pySerial.
 =========================== ================================================================================

 Most of the logic is located in separate (easy to test) functions on module level.
+For a desctription of them, see :ref:`internalminimalmodbus`.

 Unittesting
 ------------------------------------------------------------------------------
 A brief introduction to unittesting is found here: http://docs.python.org/release/2.5.2/lib/minimal-example.html

 Inside the unpacked folder go to :file:`test` and run the unit tests with::